hollyjphilly/amplify-starter/README.md

 ## Stack Overview

 This web app is a React application integrated with AWS Amplify.
-It is pre-configured AWS services like Cognito, AppSync, and DynamoDB.
+It is pre-configured with AWS services like Cognito, AppSync, and DynamoDB.
 - **Authentication**: Setup with Amazon Cognito for secure user authentication.
 - **API**: Ready-to-use GraphQL endpoint with AWS AppSync.
 - **Database**: Real-time database powered by Amazon DynamoDB.